The Crystal Skulls: Ancient Mayan Artifacts or Elaborate Modern Forgeries?

 The problem is that virtually every element of this origin story appears to be false.
 No mention of the skull appears anywhere in Mitchell-Hedges’ writings before 1954 — not in his expedition accounts, not in his books, not in his correspondence.
 His 1931 book Land of Wonder and Fear, which describes his Central American adventures in detail, makes no mention of a crystal skull.
 The skull first appears in public records in 1933, when it was offered for sale at Sotherby’s auction house in London by the art dealer Sydney Burney.
 Mitchell-Hedges himself later wrote in his 1954 book Danger My Ally: “How it came into my possession I have reason for not revealing.”
 This hardly sounds like a man who had discovered an extraordinary archaeological find at a Maya site decades earlier.
 In 1943, Mitchell-Hedges purchased the skull at auction from Burney’s estate — buying, it appears, the same skull he had previously claimed to have discovered in the jungle.
 The truth, as Smithsonian anthropologist Jane MacLaren Walsh has documented through extensive archival research, is that the skull was almost certainly purchased at auction in London in the 1930s or 1940s and that the Lubaantun discovery story was fabricated to enhance both its value and the Mitchell-Hedges legend.

 In 1970, the Mitchell-Hedges skull was taken to the laboratories of Hewlett-Packard in Santa Clara, California, for scientific analysis under the supervision of Frank Dorland, an art conservator and crystal enthusiast.
 The HP tests produced results that were widely cited by crystal skull believers as evidence of ancient or even supernatural origin.
 The most dramatic finding was that the skull appeared to have been carved against the crystal axis — the natural grain of the quartz — which, according to HP engineers, should have caused the crystal to shatter during carving.
-Modern crystal carvers typically work with the crystal axis to avoid fractures.
 The tests also revealed that the skull and its detachable mandible were carved from the same single block of quartz, with no microscopic evidence of how the two pieces had been separated.
 However, these findings — while intriguing — do not prove ancient origin.
-As later studies would demonstrate, skilled 19th-century lapidaries working in Germany had the tools and expertise to carve quartz crystal to extraordinary standards of finish, and the HP tests did not include the microscopic analysis of tool marks that would later prove decisive in determining the skull's true age.
+As later studies would demonstrate, skilled 19th-century lapidaries working in Germany had the tools and expertise to carve quartz crystal to extraordinary standards of finish, and the HP tests did not include the microscopic analysis of tool marks that would later prove decisive in determining the skull’s true age.

 The key figure in the true history of the crystal skulls is Eugene Boban (1834–1918), a French antiquarian, dealer, and self-proclaimed archaeologist who operated in Mexico City from the 1860s through the 1880s.
 Boban was a complex figure — he served as the official archaeologist to Emperor Maximilian I, the Austrian archduke installed as ruler of Mexico by Napoleon III in 1864, and he did handle genuinely ancient artifacts.
 But he was also known to deal in forgeries, mixing genuine pre-Columbian pieces with fabricated objects to satisfy the insatiable demand of European and American collectors.
 Boban first appeared in the crystal skull story in 1886, when he moved his business and collection from Mexico City to New York City and held a major auction of thousands of archaeological artifacts, colonial manuscripts, and books.
 At this auction, Tiffany & Co. purchased a crystal skull for $950.
 A decade later, Tiffany’s sold the skull to the British Museum, where it was catalogued as BM Am1897,-662 and placed on display as a presumed pre-Columbian Mesoamerican artifact.

-Boban's role as the common thread connecting multiple crystal skulls is central to understanding the forgery.
-Smithsonian researcher Jane MacLaren Walsh has traced the provenance of several skulls back to Boban's dealings, establishing that he was the source of the British Museum skull, the Paris skull (now at the Musee du Quai Branly, catalogued as MQB 71.1933.3.1), and possibly others.
+Boban’s role as the common thread connecting multiple crystal skulls is central to understanding the forgery.
+Smithsonian researcher Jane MacLaren Walsh has traced the provenance of several skulls back to Boban’s dealings, establishing that he was the source of the British Museum skull, the Paris skull (now at the Musée du Quai Branly, catalogued as MQB 71.1933.3.1), and possibly others.
 Boban had already been denounced as a dealer of fakes during his time in Mexico City.
-Walsh's research, published in major archaeological journals and popularized through the Smithsonian Institution, demonstrated that Boban was selling crystal skulls at a time when the market for pre-Columbian antiquities was booming and when the capacity of European gem-cutting workshops to produce convincing forgeries was at its peak.
-The Paris skull is particularly interesting because it has a hole drilled through the top, supposedly for mounting on a staff or stand — a detail that Walsh has noted is inconsistent with known pre-Columbian practices but consistent with 19th-century European display conventions.
+Walsh’s research, published in major archaeological journals and popularized through the Smithsonian Institution, demonstrated that Boban was selling crystal skulls at a time when the market for pre-Columbian antiquities was booming and when the capacity of European gem-cutting workshops to produce convincing forgeries was at its peak.

 The most likely birthplace of the crystal skulls is not a Maya temple in Central America but a small town in western Germany.
 Idar-Oberstein, located in the state of Rhineland-Palatinate, was one of the world’s great centers for gem cutting and lapidary work during the 19th century.
 The town’s artisans were renowned for their ability to work with hard stones including agate, jasper, and quartz, and they had access to abundant supplies of Brazilian quartz imported specifically for carving.
 The town’s workshops used rotary tools powered by water wheels and, later, steam engines, equipped with abrasive compounds including carborundum (silicon carbide) and diamond dust — materials that were available in the 19th century but not in the pre-Columbian Americas.
 Walsh and other researchers have concluded that the crystal skulls were almost certainly manufactured in Idar-Oberstein workshops during the late 19th century, using Brazilian quartz and modern rotary cutting tools, and then sold through dealers like Boban to unsuspecting (or not-so-unsuspecting) collectors and museums as ancient Mesoamerican artifacts.